In Herefordshire near the Welsh Border

 The orchards are walked twice a day to keep an eye on beasties who many also enjoy eating the leaves or apples.
 He will happily encourage you to join him so you can get a real sense of farming in Herefordshire: the joys and the challenges.

-Although living on a working farm we take our stewardship of the land seriously and think carefully about the quantities of nutrients we use on the farm.
+Evidence of otters has been found down at the Kinnersley brook which runs down one side of the farm.
+It is a fabulous place to birdwatch, well away from the “madding crowds”.
+It is so clean that it is our favourite paddling and picnicking spot and the banks are perfect for picking wild garlic.Although living on a working farm we take our stewardship of the land seriously and think carefully about the quantities of nutrients we use on the farm.
 A type of seaweed extract is used often on our apple trees to feed and encourage healthy growth and promote disease resistance.
 We have achieved a Silver Award from the Nature Trust for our conservation and care of wildlife and since that award have installed a biomass system to heat the farm and the cottages.
 We do our best to provide a sustainable business in our locality and support and buy locally wherever possible.

-Clean bill of health for our environment
+Green credentials – Clean bill of health for our environment

 Very exciting news!
 The Wye & Usk Foundation have been to check our good farming practices and environmental impact.
 They provided a detailed report which identifies (what we already knew) a beautifully clean Kinnersley Brook.
 Mayfly nymphs, freshwater shrimps and caddis fly larvae were all observed plus the evidence of otters of course.
 This was all in early April.
 The Gnome conservation patrols are obviously working well.

-Around Upper Newton Farm
+Around Herefordshire Holidays at Upper Newton Farm